Home improvements vs moving house – which one is right for you?

 If you want more space to accommodate a growing family or crave a touch of luxury like an ensuite bathroom, you have two choices – renovate your existing home or buy a new one.

 Both options come with pros and cons.
-If you decide to renovate, you might have to live on a building site for a while (even seemingly small jobs can create huge amounts of mess), but you could also add value to your home.
+If you decide to renovate, you might have to rent a second property to live in temporarily, or put up with living on a building site for a while.
+But you could also add value to your home.

 What can I do to renovate my home?